livechat/chat-widget-adapters/README.md

 ### Versioning

 This project uses [lerna](https://lerna.js.org/) to manage versions and publishing.
-It uses synced versions so each package has the same version at the time.
+It uses locked versioning so each package has the same version at the time.
 You don't need and shouldn't manullay update touched packages versions.
-Changes will be introduced as soon as the next release will be rolled out.
-The new version will be committed just before that.
+Changes will be published as soon as the next release will be rolled out.
+In order to properly update all packages to a new version checkout to `master` branch and run `npx lerna version`.
+It will ask about update type and if accepted update all packages and push tagged commit with changes in `package*.json` files.

 ### Comitting